scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

        process the input data.

-In addition to these capability enhancements, Cloudknot could benefit from performance enhancements designed to achieve parity with Dask, Myria, Spark, or other distributed computing platforms.
+In addition to these capability enhancements, Cloudknot could benefit from performance enhancements designed to address the performance gap with other distributed computing platforms.
 This might involve prebuilding certain Docker containers or intelligently selecting an AWS region to minimize cost or queueing time.
 Lastly, we claimed that Cloudknot's simple API likely gives it a gentler learning curve than other distributed computing platforms.
 But we did not rigorously quantify the time investment required to start using Cloudknot with that of other systems.
 Future work may seek to fill this gap with a comparative human-computer interaction (HCI) study.